Guillo Pérez 3

 Philanthropists of the Year Finalist 2025

-Marcolina's Fine Arts Gallery named a Philanthropists of the Year Finalist by Tampa Bay Business and Wealth Magazine 2025.
-The only Ybor City honoree.
+Marcolina's Fine Arts Gallery named a Philanthropists of the Year Finalist by Tampa Bay Business and Wealth Magazine 2025, the only Ybor City honoree, recognizing Guillo's years of community work using art as therapy for youth and veterans.

 Art Basel Miami Beach